 Sign of the Times: Rio Tinto and Fortescue Flex Muscles

-Automation is coming in a massive way to save Aussie mining companies billions in costs.
+Aussie companies are using automation in a massive way to save billions in costs.

 Take Rio Tinto Ltd [ASX:RIO] as an example.